Dog Bite Injuries Information for Residents of Illinois

-Dog attacks may result in serious injuries that require immediate medical attention, that require one or more surgeries, and that have long term effects such as disfigurement or scarring.
+Dog attacks in Illinois may result in serious injuries that require immediate medical attention, require one or more surgeries, and that have long term effects such as disfigurement or scarring.
 Emotional trauma is also a common outcome of such an attack, particularly for children.
-Most dog bite incidents could be prevented through educating dog owners about safety precautions and responsible dog ownership.
+Most Illinois dog bite incidents could be prevented through educating dog owners about safety precautions and responsible dog ownership.

 Negligent Owners to Blame for Dog Bite Injuries

 While some dog breeds are notorious for being aggressive, pet owners are the deciding factor in whether a dog poses a threat to people or not.
 A dog that is naturally aggressive can be kept from harming people with conscientious handling.
 Likewise, a dog that is not known for being particularly violent may cause serious injuries if a pet owner is negligent.

 In many states, dog owners are protected to some extent by “one bite” laws.
 Basically, these laws say that a pet owner may not be blamed for an attack by a dog that has no history of aggressive behavior.
 However, there are revised laws in some states that return the burden of proof to the owner, given a dog bite victim increased rights to litigate.
 For more information about laws that apply to dog bite lawsuits in Illinois, please contact our firm for a free case evaluation.

 Types of Dog Attack Injuries